March 5, 2026 | Market Reports

 What to Do If You Are Considering a Move in 2026

 Every move starts with a conversation, not a deadline.
+This GTA real estate market update is one data point, but your situation is the real starting place.
 The right time to buy or sell is not something the market decides for you.
 It is something you decide based on where you are in life, what your finances look like, and what you are trying to build for yourself and your family.

-What the February data tells me is that the conditions are reasonable right now.
+What this GTA real estate market update tells me is that conditions are reasonable right now.
 Not perfect, not urgent, just reasonable.
 And reasonable conditions are often exactly when the most thoughtful decisions get made.

 If you have been thinking about a move and want to get clear on what it would actually look like for your situation, that conversation costs nothing and usually answers more questions than you expected.